 - 1 teaspoon baking powder

 - 1 cup hot espresso or brewed black coffee, or water

 - 1 teaspoon vanilla extract

 - 1 Creamy Chocolate Frosting Recipe or Chocolate Buttercream Frosting

-- Preheat oven to 350°F and grease two 9" round cake pans with butter and flour or cooking spray and line the bottoms with parchment paper.
+- Preheat the oven to 350°F. 2.
+Grease two 9-inch round cake pans with butter and flour or cooking spray and line the bottoms with parchment paper.

-- In a large bowl or stand mixer fitted with a whisk attachment, whisk together sugar, flour, cocoa powder, baking soda, baking powder, and salt.
+- In a large bowl or stand mixer, combine sugar, flour, cocoa powder, baking soda, baking powder, and salt.

-- Beat in eggs, buttermilk, espresso, oil, and vanilla and beat on medium speed for 2 minutes, the batter is going to be very thin.
+- Beat in eggs, buttermilk, espresso, oil, and vanilla on medium speed for two minutes.
+The batter will be thin.

 - Divide the batter evenly between the two prepared 9-inch pans.